anyelimrodriguez/coa_flask_app/.github/ISSUE_TEMPLATE/feature_request.md

 Please be patient, this is for the best.
 Do the checklist before filing an issue:
 -->

-- [ ] Is this something you can add very quickly, lets not add unneeded bureaucracy.
+- [ ] Is this something you can fix within your current coding session?
+Let's not add unneeded bureaucracy.
 Send a pull request!
-Enchantments, tests, and documentation improvements are welcome.
+Feature enhancements, tests, and documentation improvements are welcome.
 - [ ] Are you sure this isn't a bug?
-Post using a feature request template, we did spend time making these templates, please respect them.
+If it is, post using a bug report template.
+We spent time making these templates, please respect them.

 ## Describe the Feature